Dannnno/language-design/language-design.md

 user to define number types that work well with each other, and with plus signs and other such signs, and with the many ways of pushing bits in and out of the computer.
 [Steele, 1998]

 It wouldn't have made sense for the designer of the sound lab to make it able to work with whole scores - but it should have been designed so that someone else could make it do that if they wanted to.
-In the same way that it doesn't make sense for the language designer to define 20 numeric types, the designer should have 1000 sound transforms - but it should have been doable for those users who do need that functionality.
+In the same way that it doesn't make sense for the language designer to define 20 numeric types, the designer shouldn't have 1000 sound transforms - but it should have been doable for those users who do need that functionality.

 ---